The 2016 Edition of Children's Writer's and Illustrator's Market

 You can, of course, also purchase CWIM at any bookstore.
 If they don't have it, they can order it for you.

-Disclosure: I received a review copy of this book free of charge from the publisher, as do most reviewers.
+Disclosure: I received a review copy free of charge.
 I also earn commissions on purchases of books via links on this site, as explained on my policy page.

 Book Reviews Index Page